ramseytm/ramseydev/_posts/2015-03-25-trendy-with-trendlines.md

 <br />

 Your mission, should you choose to accept it, is to plot a linear trendline for a series of data points using Kendo's DataViz.
 'Sounds boring' you say?
 Yeah, I thought so too at first but it turned out to be an entertaining exercise that I thought I'd share.
-Full disclaimer, this a quickly thrown-together example for fun so take that for what it is...
+Full disclaimer, this is a quickly thrown-together example for fun so take that for what it is...

 # Data you say?